Dominique Crenn: Cooking philosophy

 Crenn sees herself as an artist, referring to her dishes as "poetic culinaria."
 Katie McLaughlin notes in a profile of Crenn for The Wall Street Journal that Atelier Crenn "serves a cuisine so visually, texturally, and conceptually inventive it has both delighted and baffled critics and drawn international attention."

 Crenn is known to treat her staff well, avoiding the yelling and scrutiny that was common in professional kitchens for decades.
 She is also known to greet her guests, walking from table to table to do so.

+Personal life

+In December 2019, Crenn became engaged to her girlfriend, actress Maria Bello.
+They married on May 12, 2024.
+Bello filed for divorce in May 2025.